 Multidisciplinary and integrative of all media types, our Bachelor of Arts in Communications program teaches international students in Italy how to analyze media and interpret it critically—taking it apart to see how it affects us, why it does, and what that means.

 Course Content Explained for International Students in Italy

 In the Bachelor of Arts in Communications program, you’ll have the ability to take a wide variety of courses, each with its own application within the larger realm of communications.
 Each course is another puzzle piece in the overall plan to understand modern media culture.
 Some of the courses you’ll be taking in the program at this American university in Rome include:

 - Public Speaking

 - Media, Culture and Society

 - Digital Media Culture

-Courses are based heavily on class discussions, and what makes John Cabot University’s communications program so exciting is that these discussions draw from a wealth of different cultural perspectives, thanks to the diversity of international students who study abroad in Rome.
+Courses are based heavily on class discussions, and what makes John Cabot University’s communications program so exciting is that these discussions draw from a wealth of different cultural perspectives, thanks to the diversity of international students who are studying abroad in Rome.
 You will gain a richer, more nuanced understanding of communications and media culture as a result.

-John Cabot University’s location in the heart of Rome also means you’ll be close to many international businesses, embassies, and incredible museums, galleries and other hubs of media and communications.
+John Cabot University’s location in the heart of Rome also means you’ll be close to many international businesses, embassies, and incredible museums, galleries, and other hubs of media and communications.
 This means that there are many unique networking and learning opportunities to take your skills to the next level.
 To find out more information about the Bachelor of Arts in Communications, check out the communications degree webpage.